Search the Health Library

 Johns Hopkins Mental Health Occupational Therapy Residency

-The Johns Hopkins Hospital offers a residency program approved by the American Occupational Therapy Association that includes the following core elements:
+The Johns Hopkins Hospital offers a residency program, in candidacy status, by the American Occupational Therapy Association that includes the following core elements:

 - Specialized skills and knowledge in the area of mental health